‘Swing Time’, Part One, Chapter 2

 DOCTOR

-The Doctor goes off and excuses himself down the corridor, whilst the Midshipman watches him aghast.
+The Doctor excuses himself as he heads off down the corridor.
+The Midshipman watches him go.

 MIDSHIPMAN